ivanfslee/mastermind/readme.md

 The `Feedback` class is responsible for processing player guesses and determines how many numbers and locations that the guess contains.

-The _Diagram 5_ below illustrates how the different classes interact with one another.
+_Diagram 5_ below illustrates how the different classes interact with one another.
 The `CLI` class can be thought of as the top-most "visual" layer which the user will directly see and interact with.
 Anything below the CLI class makes up the non-visual layer and underlying logic of the game.
 The `CLI` class interfaces with the `Game` class.
 Because the `Game` class contains the core game logic, it can be thought of as the central hub that coordinates in turn with the other `Feedback` and `Player` classes.

 <div style="text-align: center;">
     <img